jjiayu/jjiayu/README.md

 I am Jiayi Wang, a PhD student in Robotics 🤖 at the University of Edinburgh.

-🔭 My research topic focuses on motion planning and control of legged robots.
+🔭 I work in motion planning and control of legged robots.

 <!--
 **jjiayu/jjiayu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.